ReactForAll/React-Course/Level_6/4. Using Actions and Reducers/SCRIPT.md

 };
 ```

 Now this is a reducer.
 It is a function that takes in a state and an action, and returns a new state.
 This allows you to specify what are the different ways in which the state can be changed.
 This makes it easier to debug the code and ensures a better structure for your state.
 Let's try to dive into the code and see how the reducer works.
-For simplicity sake, we've defined only the action for one type of action.
-At the end of this lesson you can try to creating and handling the REMOVE_FIELD action.
+For simplicity's sake, we've defined only the action for one type of action.
+At the end of this lesson you can try to create and handle the REMOVE_FIELD action.

 So in the above example we've created a reducer that handles the ADD_FIELD action.
 We've created a temporary dispatchAction function that updates that state using the reducer.
 When you want to add a field you dispatch an action like: